 All this did was confuse and intrigue me.
 One thing I did figure out is that none of the people arguing were using hard science as the foundation for their argument; they were invoking science, but were doing so very sloppily.
 Well, that wasn’t enough for me so I set out to find the real answers.

-Torque is nothing more than a measurement of twisting, or rotational, force.
-The easiest way to think of this is to imagine a long shaft -- like a car’s axle -- and imagine it’s in a room suspended in mid air.
-Hanging on the bottom of one end is a rope with a weight attached -- a very heavy weight.
+- Torque: Torque is nothing more than a measurement of twisting, or rotational, force.
+The easiest way to think of this is to imagine a long shaft — like a car’s axle — and imagine it’s in a room suspended in mid air.
+Hanging on the bottom of one end is a rope with a weight attached — a very heavy weight.

 The mistake most people make when engaging in this debate is considering horsepower and torque independently.
-Almost everyone argues as if they are separate, unrelated values.
-They aren't.
+Almost everyone argues as if they are separate, unrelated values—which they are not.

 Horsepower = (Torque x RPMs) / 5252

-This equation is the second most important thing on this page, and it’s the reason that anyone telling you that horsepower and torque should be considered equally and separately is significantly off-base.
-The fact of the matter is that horsepower is the product of torque and another value -- RPMs (divided by 5252).
+This equation is the second most important thing on this page, and it’s the reason that anyone telling you that horsepower and torque should be considered equally and separately is significantly mistaken.
+Horsepower is the product of torque and another value—(RPMs divided by 5252).
 It’s not unrelated, separate, or different.

 So now for the most important thing on the page.
-What determines true acceleration for a vehicle isn’t really debatable -- it’s force divided by mass.
+What determines true acceleration for a vehicle isn’t at all debatable—it’s force divided by mass.
 The formula for acceleration is seen below.

 f = ma